Martin Puryear

 October 2018—March 2019

 Martin Puryear’s (b.
-1941) extensive sculptural practice embraces the global traditions and cultural histories of woodworking.
-Influenced by his time studying in Sierra Leone and Stockholm, Puryear uses labor-intensive methods to explore concepts including identity and oppression.
-Fashioned out of handcrafted wood and reclaimed parts of a carriage that the artist found in a barn in France, The Load, 2012 contains a massive sphere resembling a human eye.
-Sited nearby, Big Phrygian, 2010–2014, a monumental sculpture of a “liberty cap,” is a symbol of resistance that appeared in both the American and French Revolutions.
-Part of the inaugural installation in the Pavilions, these works overlooked the Water Court platform which features a bench designed by Puryear in collaboration with master furniture maker Michael Hurwitz.
+1941) extensive sculptural practice embraces a wide range of traditions and cultural histories associated with woodworking.
+Influenced by his time studying in Sierra Leone and Stockholm, Puryear uses labor-intensive techniques to explore concepts including identity and oppression.
+Fashioned out of handcrafted wood and reclaimed parts of a carriage that the artist found in a barn in France, The Load, 2012, contains a massive sphere resembling a human eye.
+Sited nearby, Big Phrygian, 2010–2014, a monumental sculpture of a liberty cap, is a symbol of resistance that appeared in both the American and French Revolutions.
+Looking out onto the Water Court from Room 1 and the Passage, these sculptures were part of the inaugural installation of works in the Pavilions.

 Exhibition Preview